CSS Typed OM: Use Typed Values Instead of CSS Strings

 );

-When building layout code that reads dimensions from the DOM and derives new values, Typed OM removes the parsing overhead entirely:
+When building layout code that reads dimensions from the DOM and derives new values, Typed OM removes the parsing overhead entirely.
+For other ways to interact with the DOM programmatically, see the Custom Elements guide.
+Every value you read is already a number with its unit attached, so layout math becomes straightforward arithmetic.

 function getElementSize(el) {